Polls: NY firms bullish on 2018 despite trade jitters

 Service firms in the metro area, and manufacturers across the state, forecast better sales growth and more hiring than in 2017, the Federal Reserve Bank of New York found.

-Service firms in the metropolitan area and factories across the state are bullish about the economy despite stock market jitters and a trade war between the United States and much of the world, according to polls released Monday.
+Service firms in the metropolitan area and factories across the state are bullish about the economy despite stock market jitters and concerns over a trade war between the United States and much of the world, according to two recent polls.

 The Federal Reserve Bank of New York found service firms on Long Island, in New York City and the northern suburbs expect their sales to increase 5 percent, on average, this year compared with 2017.
 That’s up from a year ago, when service firms predicted a 3 percent sales gain over 2016.